 Over 100 different studios, retail spaces and agencies took part in Design Week Portland by hosting open house events during the run of the festival.
 Each day focused on a different geographic region of Portland, so visitors didn’t have to spend time driving when they’d otherwise be chatting up industry professionals.
 Participants took advantage of this exclusive inside peek at the home bases of some of Portland’s brightest creative ventures.

-A dizzying collection of speakers, workshops, screenings, exhibits, parties, panels, auctions, happenings and shows rounded out Design Week Portland’s offerings.
-The Letterpress Printers Fair (April 17) included hands-on printing demonstrations, while table tennis (April 17) and indoor archery (April 20) events invited attendees to work up a sweat.
+A dizzying collection (over 300, actually) of speakers, workshops, screenings, exhibits, parties, panels, auctions, happenings and shows rounded out Design Week Portland’s offerings.
+The Letterpress Printers Fair included hands-on printing demonstrations, while the adidas MakerLab gave guests the opportunity to design a t-shirt to take home.

 For those who weren’t sure where to start, Design Week Portland came up with a solution: based on nine key disciplines like Type & Image, Fashion & Apparel and Illustration, DWP created detailed itineraries that mapped out the events, activities and open houses to best fit anyone’s particular area of interest.